3232-NOC

 • Clinical training under the supervision of a registered traditional Chinese medicine herbalist or traditional Chinese medicine practitioner

-Acupuncturists, traditional Chinese medicine practitioners and traditional Chinese medicine herbalists must be registered with the College of Traditional Chinese Medicine Practitioners and Acupuncturists of British Columbia.
+Acupuncturists, traditional Chinese medicine practitioners and traditional Chinese medicine herbalists must be registered with the College of Traditional Chinese Medicine Practitioners and Acupuncturists of British Columbia, which includes completion of an approved registration examination.
 Throughout their careers, they must keep their skills current.

 Workers coming to B.C.